artemsheludko/zolan/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 ## How much I could lose...if not doing monthly accrual right?

 Amazon Spend Planner is a financial app which helps the 'monthly accrual' process.
-I'll try to demonstrate this concept with comics.
+In order to understand the necessity of accrual, I'll try to demonstrate some financial concepts with comics.
 ![]({{ site.baseurl }}/images/07.jpg)
 *Click to enlarge*
 In this case, the family lost $ 40k potential gain, because of low visibility in budget usage.
 Likewise, a company will lose more for the same reason.